 Best for: Beginners or borrowers with bad credit

 Hard money lenders are simply small groups of investors who lend money to house flippers.
 The reason hard money lenders are preferred by many house flippers is that they generally care more about the ARV (after renovation value) of the home than the experience or financial qualifications of the borrower.
+This also makes them an excellent resource when buying foreclosed homes, whether to plan to flip them or rent them.

 After extensive research, we chose LendingHome as the best hard money lender for fix and flip projects.
 They provide 12 month loans with interest rates starting at 7% and approval taking 15 days or less.